Course Code: px1

 Have you ever heard the terms mean, median, mode, and range?
 This lesson explores what these statistical terms mean and how to calculate them.
 After that, you will learn about the many types of graphs that you will come across on the test, including pie graphs, bar graphs, and pictographs.

-In your final math lesson, you will learn how to make xy tables, plot points, and graph lines.
+In the final math lesson, you will learn how to make XY tables, plot points, and graph lines.
 You will discover how the slope of a line is just like driving a car.
-Also, you will learn how to do a geometric transformation, which sounds difficult but really isn't.
+You will also learn how to do a geometric transformation, which is a lot easier than it sounds.
 At this point, you will be ready to try a full-length practice math test.

 This lesson introduces the writing test of the Praxis Core exam.
 First, you will go back to the basics by reviewing parts of speech, sentence structure, punctuation, and grammar rules.
 This grammar refresher will give you a good foundation for the writing test.

 Is it better to say, "PIN number" or "PIN"?
 In this lesson, you will also learn idiomatic expressions and commonly-confused words.
 Next, you will become familiar with the two types of questions that you will see on the multiple-choice portion of the writing test.

 For the last lesson of the course, you will prepare for the essay portion of the writing test.
 You have two essays to prepare for—the argumentative essay and the source-based essay.
 You will see some sample essay prompts, learn how each essay is scored, and analyze examples of both good and bad essays.
 Finally, you will practice the process for writing two successful essays in the allotted amount of time.